This page will be used to give short summaries of current areas where we are actively campaigning.

-The government has recommitted to supporting onshore wind and solar but only projects greater than 5MW which leaves community energy out in the cold.
+The government has recommitted to supporting onshore wind and solar with Contracts for Difference, but only projects greater than 5MW which leaves community energy out in the cold.
 We have taken the opportunity of the government consultation to propose a Community Energy CfD open to sub 5MW community-led projects as happens in Ireland.
 This ask was developed in consulation with Community Energy Scotland and Community Energy Wales and expert members as well as the Low Carbon Contracts Company.
 For full details see paras 1.12 ff in our consultation response here.
 As CfD reform is in hand we are using this as a spearhead to urge the government to support community energy.

 We wrote the Energy Minister, Kwasi Kwarteng to ask for a meeting to discuss this.
 He delegated to senior BEIS officials who indicated that it was very unlikely in the next auction round in 2021 but that 'the Minister makes the decisions on these things.'
 Further approach to the minister produced the following official response:

 "I recognise that the CfD does have size stipulations for some types of projects, although this should not preclude the potential for community projects that meet the relevant criteria.
 We do not intend to introduce a tailored CfD for the next allocation round but will continue to keep all aspects of the CfD under review on an ongoing basis. ...
 I note your concerns that the SEG may not provide sufficient certainty for investors.
 We will review the SEG once it has had time to settle in, to assess how it is working, including for communities."